 1. Seasoning- After purchasing a new pan or one at a garage sale that needs to be re-seasoned, slather it with a thin layer of shortening and stick it in a preheated 400 to 500 degree oven for a couple of hours.
 As the oil cooks, it fills the pores of the pan, allowing a nice black charred looking finish.
 Don’t be alarmed if it smokes, just turn on your fan.

 2. Cooking- When cooking eggs or pancakes, make sure to melt butter or oil first.

 3. Cleaning- Never, I repeat never, use soap to clean your cast iron.
 Don’t pour cold water into a hot pan…it can crack.
 Use hot water and wipe out your pan with a non-abrasive cloth.
 You don’t want to scratch that seasoning off.
 If you have baked on food, use table salt and scrub off the sticky parts.
 The heat in the pan will kill any bacteria; soap will destroy your seasoning and cause your pan to rust.
-Wipe dry and recoat with a thin layer of vegetable oil or shortening.
+Wipe dry and recoat with a thin layer of coconut or olive oil.

 4. Storage- Your cast iron will store best in the open.
 If you must stack them, always place a towel in between the pans to absorb moisture and prevent scratching the seasoning.

 Cast iron will last a lifetime if cared for.
 Some of my best pans have been ones I’ve picked up at thrift stores or garage sales.
 A little bit of salt scrubbing and re-seasoning and they’re better than the new ones.